shakes76/PatternAnalysis-2023/recognition/ViT-challenge-6-47028643/README.md

 ---

 ### Attention Visualizations
-The model's attention mechanism can be visualized to understand where the model focuses its "attention" while making a prediction.
+The model's attention mechanism can be visualized so as to understand where the model focuses its "attention" while making predictions.
 Below are some examples:

 ![Attention Visualization 1](saved_models/train_visuals/45/attention_visualization_0.png)
 ![Attention Visualization 2](saved_models/train_visuals/45/attention_visualization_10.png)